-The committee works closely with the school and sports department of Karlsruhe, the KVV (Karlsruher linked transport system) and with the Südwestbus, to organise and finance school buses, and school trams.
+The committee works closely with the school and sports department of Karlsruhe, the KVV (Karlsruher Verkehrsverbund) and with the Südwestbus, to organise and finance school buses, and school trams.

 The committee is financed by the administrative fees and the special contribution to transport.
 Without these revenues, the Committee could not exist.
-The committee cooperates closely with the Karlsruhe School and Sports Authority, the KVV (Karlsruhe Verkehrsverbund) and the South-West Bus to organize and finance school buses and schooling
+The committee cooperates closely with the Karlsruhe School and Sports Authority, the KVV and the Südwestbus to organize and finance school buses and schooling